 Cigna modified MM 0069 for airway clearance devices, effective November 4, 2025.
-Here's what changes for billing teams.
+Here's what billing teams need to know.

 Quick-Reference Table